-- Learn more about Kongsberg industrial history, from the development of Kongsberg Våpenfabrikk (the Kongsberg arms factory) to the growth of its high-tech companies of today.
+At the Norwegian Mining Museum, you can: - Learn more about Kongsberg industrial history, from the development of Kongsberg Våpenfabrikk (the Kongsberg arms factory) to the growth of its high-tech companies of today.

 - Take a trip through the golden age of Norwegian ski jumping from 1924 to 1952, an era dominated by the “Kongsberg-jumpers”, including brothers Sigmund, Asbjørn, and Birger Ruud as the local champions.
 Here, visitors will find everything from silver cups from local competitions to Olympic medals.

-Tour the silver mines.
-Join a train raid that takes you 342 meters below the surface and 2.3 kilometers into the mountain.
-Inside the king’s mine, there is a guided tour.
-The temperature in the mine is 6°C, so you must dress warmly).
+Tour the silver mines Tour the silver mines.
+Join a train ride that takes you 342 meters below the surface and 2.3 kilometers into the mountain.
+Inside the King’s mine, there is a guided tour.
+The temperature in the mine is 6°C, so you must dress warmly.